-Combination Products Summit Strategic Committee
+Combination Products Summit Committee

-Senior QA – Global Quality Devices, ALK A/S
+Senior Quality Assurance Professional, ALK A/S

 Tine Albeck is a Senior QA for ALK A/S, Denmark.
 She has the responsibility of Quality oversight for ALK’s development of drug-delivery devices and Combination Products, and the incorporation and maintenance of these products into ALK’s Quality Management System.
-Albeck has extensive experience in guiding teams in the practical application of design control requirements throughout the various life cycles of the products, and was project manager to ensure ALK became ISO 13485 certified and compliance towards the MDR requirements.
-Albeck has extensive experience in CMO oversight and is an experience Auditor within ISO 13485.
+Albeck has extensive experience in guiding teams in the practical application of design control requirements throughout the various life cycles of the products and was project manager to ensure ALK became ISO 13485 certified and compliance towards the MDR requirements.
+Albeck has extensive experience in CMO oversight and is an experienced Auditor within ISO 13485.

 Albeck received her Master degree in Medical Engineering from the Danish Technical University.

-Vice President Combination Product Quality, Amgen
+Vice President, Combination Product Quality, Amgen

 Khaudeja Bano is a physician with a master’s degree in clinical research and a Pharmaceutical Engineering Certification; she is also a Database Administrator and a certified Project Management Professional.